mlee97/COMP472-MiniProject3/README.md

 Experiment with word embeddings using Gensim

 ## Objective
-Using the pre-trained model word2vec-google-news-300, find synonyms for given words in the test set using the similarity method.
+Using different pre-trained models, find synonyms for given words in the test set using the similarity method.
 Analyze the results to find how accurate the predictions were.

 ## Files Included
 - Task1